 The Jackson Hole Historical Society and Museum tells the stories of Jackson Hole that connect people to the history of this valley and region.
 We steward and share artifacts and ideas that foster curiosity and continual learning, forge connections, and inform our 21st century dialogue.

 We envision a community brought together, enriched, and strengthened by compelling connections to the history and legacy of Jackson Hole.

 We aim to serve as a resource for lifelong learners by encouraging discovery learning through preservation, research and education for all ages of community members.

-Over the last 29 years, the JHHSM has grown and developed to include more educational activities, sophisticated exhibits, increased museum store sales, and improved research opportunities.
-The collection now includes 7,139 objects, 18,701 photographs, 8,112 records, and 460 oral histories.
-Major accomplishments include digitizing a majority of the collection and integrating the collection into a digital database, consolidating a majority of the collection’s paper-based materials in the climate controlled Stan Klassen Research Center, developing detailed exhibits and information on American Indians of the Greater Yellowstone area, creating an archaeology research and education program, and improving our online presence.
+Over the last 30 years or so, the JHHSM has grown and developed to include more educational activities, sophisticated exhibits, increased museum store sales, and improved research opportunities.
+The collection now includes more than 7,200 objects, 19,600 photographs, 8,200 records, 3,500 published and unpublished books, and 470 oral histories.
+Major accomplishments include digitizing a majority of the collection and integrating the collection into a digital database, consolidating a majority of the collection’s paper-based materials in the climate-controlled Stan Klassen Research Center, developing detailed exhibits and information on American Indians of the Greater Yellowstone area, creating an archaeology research and education program, and improving our online presence.